kirb/WallpaperHaxPlus/README.md

 Can you tell I'm a big fan?

 ## What's not so cool
-* You're stuck with a PowerShell icon in the taskbar, even though there's no windows attached to it.
-(WallpaperHax sends a `ShowWindow(window, SW_HIDE)` message to the console window.)
 * Redraws every time it comes into focus.
 Blame WinForms.
 * Icons are hidden behind the hax window.
 Along with that devil of a wallpaper you were trying to get rid of in the first place.
 * Sometimes decides to be weird when the desktop is redrawn.
 Like changing your _actual_ wallpaper to solid white.